RavensbourneWebMedia/Web-Design-principles/misc/observations.md

 # Week 7

 * Metod's presentation felt a bit unrelated to Web Design.
 It was meant to be general, but I guess at this point people want to dive into Web stuff.
 We must find ways to teach them general principles and still make it relevant.

+# After marking

+### Blog

+* Blog REGULARLY (as in week by week, not all in one lump)
+* When you reference an external resource (something you've seen, read or learned about somewhere else on the Web) always link to it
+* Write in an active voice, eg “This project allowed me to pick a recipe of my choice and code it using HTML and CSS” instead of “I had to code a recipe” or even worse “The recipe was coded…”
+* simple ≠ simplistic (which means oversimplified and has a negative connotation)
+* complicated ≠ complex

+### General

+* GitHub is not an optional > tutorial on how to publish a web-page to gh-pages

+* Git is not an optional: it’s a 2-step process: commit and then push

+* **Peer learning with no slides**.
+Use print outs, get your audience to talk, draw, play.. anything but no screen-based presentation